 With so many people in our pill-crazed culture taking antidepressants...we just have to ask: Are they actually working?

+Are we happier?
 Have we solved the problem of human suffering?
-Are we any happier?
+Is this a "cure" for depression?
+Is it "the answer" to unhappiness?
 Is this the best solution we have?

 We’ve seen that saffron and exercise compare favorably to drugs in treating depression, but how much is that really saying?
 Thousands of published studies seem to have demonstrated that antidepressant drugs are effective.
 The key word here, though may be published.
 What if drug companies decided to publish only those studies that showed a positive effect but quietly shelved and concealed any studies showing the drugs didn’t work?
 To find out if this was the case, researchers applied to the Food and Drug Administration under the U.S. Freedom of Information Act (FOIA) to get access to the published and unpublished studies submitted by pharmaceutical companies.
 What they found was shocking.